Lynsey de Paul: Singer-songwriter: Early to mid-1970s

-A second Ivor Novello Award followed a year later for "No, Honestly", which was also the theme tune to a hit ITV comedy No, Honestly, and provided her with another UK Top 10 hit.
-The B-side to this single was de Paul's version of "Central Park Arrest", the song she had written for Thunderthighs and which had provided them with a Top 30 UK hit single a few months earlier.
+A second Ivor Novello Award followed a year later for "No, Honestly", which was also the theme tune to the hit ITV comedy No, Honestly, and provided her with another UK top 10 hit.
+The B-side to this single was de Paul's version of "Central Park Arrest", the song she had written for Thunderthighs and which had provided them with a top 30 UK hit single a few months earlier.
 The TV series No, Honestly was followed by Yes, Honestly, and although Georgie Fame wrote and performed the theme tune to the first series of Yes Honestly, an instrumental version of de Paul's "No, Honestly" was chosen as the theme for the second series.
 "No Honestly" was the first release on the newly formed Jet Records, established by Don Arden.
 She also wrote the second single that was released on the label, a song called "My One and Only" by UK female singing trio Bones.
 Her second album, Taste Me...
 Don't Waste Me, was the first album release on Jet Records and was her favourite of all her albums.
-De Paul continued to release a number of singles through the mid-1970s, including the UK hit "My Man and Me", which she performed an acoustic version of on The Old Grey Whistle Test, along with "Rhythm and Blue Jean Baby", "Love Bomb" and "If I Don't Get You The Next One Will".
+De Paul continued to release singles through the mid-1970s, including the UK hit "My Man and Me", which she performed an acoustic version of on The Old Grey Whistle Test, along with "Rhythm and Blue Jean Baby", "Love Bomb", "Hug and Squeeze Me" and "If I Don't Get You the Next One Will".

 De Paul also continued to write songs for a wide range of recording artists.
-In a five-year period (1972–77), she wrote a total of fourteen UK Singles Chart hits, most notably the Carl Allan award-winning song "Dancin' (on a Saturday Night)" which was a hit for co-writer Barry Blue, as well as Flash Cadillac and the Canadian group Bond.
-More hit singles co-written with Blue and performed by him followed, including "School Love", "Miss Hit and Run" and "Hot Shot" They finally released a duet at the end of 1975, the festive "Happy Christmas to You from Me", which was co-written by the duo.
+In a five-year period (1972–77), she wrote a total of fourteen UK Singles Chart hits, most notably the Carl Allen award-winning song "Dancin' (on a Saturday Night)" which was a hit for co-writer Barry Blue, as well as Flash Cadillac and the Canadian group Bond.
+More hit singles co-written with Blue and performed by him followed, including "School Love", "Miss Hit and Run" and "Hot Shot".
+They finally released a duet at the end of 1975, the festive "Happy Christmas to you from me", which was co-written by the duo.
 The song received favourable reviews and continues to receive plays over the years.
-Other notable songs co-written by de Paul and Blue include "Tip of My Tongue" which was a radio hit for the British group "Brotherly Love" as well as female vocal trio "Ellie" (aka The Hope Sisters who would later become Liquid Gold) and "House of Cards" recorded by a number of artists including John Christie, Australian artist, Rob Guest, and the D.J.
-Tony Blackburn.
+Other notable songs co-written by de Paul and Blue include "Tip of My Tongue" which was a radio hit and UK chart bubbler for the British group Brotherly Love as well as female vocal trio Ellie (a.k.a. the Hope Sisters who would later become Liquid Gold) and "House of Cards" recorded by artists including John Christie, Australian artist Rob Guest and the DJ Tony Blackburn.
 De Paul's songs have reached the charts in many territories, including the US, Japan, Germany, the Netherlands, France, Switzerland, Belgium, Austria, Sweden, Norway, Ireland, Israel, Canada and Australia.
-She also performed producing and arranging duties on many of these recordings.
+She also worked as a producer and arranger on many of these recordings.